 Performance of the contract must be impossible.
 It’s not enough that things got too expensive or difficult.
 Impossibility is the key.

 When your agreement doesn’t have a force majeure clause, you may be able to rely on the legal concept of frustration.

 Frustration means an agreement’s terms have become impossible to perform; it’s not the fault of either party, but rather is more or less a case of bad luck.

 Frustration requires that the agreement was made before your company felt the effects of COVID-19 (or another event).
 Frustrated agreements terminate automatically, and the parties have no further obligations.

 In New South Wales, the Frustrated Contracts Act 1978 (NSW) applies to all contracts except insurance contracts.
 In limited circumstances, it allows a party to claim damages due to frustration.
 A party who has made a pre-payment for a service offered under the contract may be able to claim back the money because of non-performance.

 Importantly, hardship doesn’t count as a reason to frustrate.
 To seek to rely upon the concept of frustration, the contract must have become drastically different from the originally agreed terms.
 This makes frustration challenging to establish – it will only rarely apply to a commercial contract.

 If you’re concerned about your organisation’s ability to withstand the effects of COVID-19, it’s time for an urgent review of your agreements.
 We’ll help you interpret your force majeure clauses and work out whether frustration may apply.
 We’ll also set up a plan for implementing and managing any issues in fulfilling agreement terms.

 DISCLAIMER: This article is intended to provide general information and should not be relied upon as legal advice.
-Formal legal advice should be sought if you are concerned about, or require particular advice applicable to your specific circumstances in relation to, any topics covered in this article.
+Seek formal legal advice if you are concerned about, or require particular advice applicable to your specific circumstances in relation to, any topics covered in this article.